zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/warehouse-reference-guide.md

 # Warehouse Reference Guide

 Warehouses represent physical locations where product inventory is managed and shipped for order fulfillment.
-Store administrators set inventory quantities per warehouse.
+Product inventory quantities can be managed per warehouse.
 Available inventory is then calculated by Liferay Commerce to determine the total available inventory for sale across warehouses.
-Warehouses are associated with a channel so that the store can draw its inventory from the nearest location.

-Liferay Commerce allows multiple warehouses across geographic locations.
+Channels must have a warehouse associated with it in order to source product inventory.
+Multiple warehouses can be created and associated with a given channel.

 To manage your warehouses, navigate to the _Control Panel_ → _Commerce_ → _Settings_.
 Click the _Warehouses_ tab.